igorcav/Practical-Machine-Learning/README.md

 *Igor Dutra Cavalcante, 19 de agosto de 2020*

+### Overview
+This is the final project of the Practical Machine Learning course.
+The goal is to predict the manner in which they did the exercise, through the other variables.

 ### Dados iniciais (Initial data)
 The training data for this project are available here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv